zDjangoBay/TripBook/app/src/main/java/com/android/tripbook/documentation/readme.md

 ## 🔧 Functionalities Planned

-Below is a breakdown of the key features and screens planned for the Trip Catalog module:
+Below is a breakdown of the key features and screens planned for the Trip Catalog module and my section on which i specifically worked:

 ### ✅ Core Functionalities